 All types of UK HEI can apply for the ECHE, including post-secondary level vocational education institutions and those offering courses at foundation/HND level or above, up to and including doctorates.

-However, it is an eligibility requirement for universities and other organisations whose core work is in the field of higher education to hold the ECHE in order to participate in Erasmus+.
+However, it is an eligibility requirement for UK universities and other organisations whose core work is in the field of higher education to hold the ECHE in order to participate in Erasmus+.

 A Call for Proposals for the award of the ECHE is held annually and is awarded to HEIs for the full remaining duration of the Erasmus+ programme (i.e. until the end of 2020).
 This means that HEIs awarded with an ECHE in previous Call years (since 2013) do not need to apply again.

 Applications are dealt with by the European Commission’s Education, Audiovisual and Culture Executive Agency.
 The final decision on the award of the ECHE, or rejection of an application, is taken by the European Commission on the basis of the recommendations of the ECHE Evaluation Committee.

 In 2019, there was one deadline for the Call for Selection for the Erasmus Charter for Higher Education (ECHE) on 29 March, which has now passed.